fhirschmann/Flask-FlatPages-Knitr/README.rst

     Rscript -e "install.packages('knitr')"

-Right now, Flask-FlatPages-Knitr requires at least version 0.6 of Flat-Flatpages, which has not been released yet.
+Right now, Flask-FlatPages-Knitr requires at least version 0.6 of Flat-FlatPages, which has not been released yet.
 Hence, you'll have to install it from Github:

 .. code:: bash